benwzj/benwzj.github.io/_posts/2021-06-12-Asynchronous-js.md

 title: "Asynchronous Programming in JS"
 date: 2021-06-12
 categories: JavaScript
-tags: Call-back Promise Queue Asynchronous
+tags: Call-back Promise Queue Asynchronous JavaScript
 ---

 JavaScript is a single thread language.
 It use event loop to build Asynchronous programming.